whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2026-fall/02-3d-visualization-rendering-and-compositing/02-07-photo-match-site-specific-3d-visualization-assignment.md

 3. Keep a copy of the original photo without any modifications for perspective matching

 ### 2. Photo Perspective Match

-Use One of the following methods to Perspective Match Photos and Composite 3D Models into the image.

 #### Simple Camera Reversal Perspective Match